Benzophenone dosage

 Benzophenone can be analyzed in a wide variety of media and samples:

-- Liquid or semi-solid cosmetics (perfumes, creams, varnishes)
+- Liquid or semi-solid cosmetics (perfumes, creams, nail polish)

 - Finished products (resins, coatings, adhesives)